SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 60-77
 (+1 per to base of 59 per 5000 kg over 10,000 kg)
-The gamemaster may further subdivide the lift chart if desired to include the weights for the diﬃculties not listed here.
+The gamemaster may further subdivide the lift chart if desired to include the weights for the difficulties not listed here.
 Lift Fatigue Modiﬁer
 Time
 1–6 rounds